learn-co-students/module-2-code-challenge-web-121117-complete-the-following-code-challenge-1516372374/README.md

 7. Make sure no two superheroes have the same super name. #done

 8. Add a filter to the index view of the superheroes.
-This will allow the visitor to search for an existing superpower and display all the superheroes with that superpower on the same view page.
+This will allow the visitor to search for an existing superpower and display all the superheroes with that superpower on the same view page. #done

 ![img](gif3.gif)